viriannn/lab4-websockets/README.md

 * Check the client receives a DOCTOR question about your mental health (see examples in `Eliza.java`).

 You must remove `@Ignore` and place up to 6 lines of code to fulfil the task.
+The location of `Complete Me!!` is just a hint, but there are many possible solutions and locations.
 `ElizaServerTest.java` includes the test `onOpen` that will provide you insights.

 ## Secondary goals (:gift:)